Elections in Canada: 1909-1921 Alberta partially adopted Block Voting system

-1914 Manitoba adopted multi-member districts, later brought in partial STV then STV/IRV
+1914 Manitoba adopted multi-member districts, later brought in STV/FPTP then STV/IRV

-In 1914, the three Winnipeg districts -- Winnipeg Centre,Winnipeg South and Winnipeg North—were each given a second member.
+In 1914, the three Winnipeg districts -- Winnipeg Centre, Winnipeg South and Winnipeg North — were each given a second member.
 Each seat was filled through a separate contest.
 The same system was used in the 1915 election.

 In 1920 Winnipeg was made into a ten-member city-wide district.
 Manitoba began to use Single transferable voting in the new district.
 Later the province adopted Alternative Voting in single-member rural districts.

-In 1949 St. Boniface got a second member and switched from AV to STV to elect its MLAs.
+In 1949 Winnipeg was divided into three four-seat districts.
+St. Boniface got a second member and switched from AV to STV to elect its MLAs.

 1924 Alberta adopted STV/AV system

 After the election of the United Farmers of Alberta in 1921, Alberta maintained its existing mixture of multi-member districts and single-member districts.
 In 1924 Alberta adopted Single transferable voting in the cities' multi-member districts and the Instant-runoff voting system in single-member rural districts.
+(It was the first instance in North America where all the members in a legislature were elected through non-plurality methods.)
 This mixed system was in use until 1956.
 In 1956 the province brought in consistent single-member districts and First past the post elections.
-Medicine Hat reverted to being a single-member district before the 1930 election.
+Medicine Hat reverted to being a single-member district before the 1930 election (IRV was then used there).